jian-he/ambari-vagrant/centos7.2/README.md

     ```
     scutil --dns
     ```
-* Note that the script and config assumes you provisioned `3` hosts and choose `c7202.ambari.apache.org` as the DNS host and `ycloud.dev` as the value for `hadoop.registry.dns.domain-name` in previous config.
-If you provisioned more than 3 hosts, you need to edit `dnsmasq.conf` in folder `ambari-vagrant/centos7.2` to append more hosts and also edit `installDNSmasq.sh`  to replace your settings as required.
+* Note that the script assumes you choose `c7202.ambari.apache.org` as the Yarn-DNS host and `ycloud.dev` as the value for `hadoop.registry.dns.domain-name` in previous config.
+If you have different configs, you need to edit `installDNSmasq.sh` to replace your settings accordingly.

 ## Running the tests
 This test lets you launch a centos6 docker container on YARN.